cubiq/vanilla-docs/docs/developers/troubleshooting/index.html.md

 * Revert to the default theme.
 You can do this manually in `conf/config.php` by setting the `$Configuration['Garden']['Theme']` value to `default`.
 * Disable plugins.
 If you cannot get to your Dashboard, you can manually delete lines containing `EnabledPlugins` in `conf/config.php` but **do not remove HTMLawed's line**.
 * Try running `/utility/update` again (see upgrade instructions).
-* Verify your permissions are correct for every role.
-Then go to `/role/defaultroles` and confirm your default roles are set correctly.
+* Verify your permissions and default role settings are correct for every role.
 * Start a **new discussion** on this site with your version number (likely 2.1 if you're reading this), the exact error message you got, and what you were doing when you got it.